 - Misunderstanding regarding his diabetes

-2. Explore the resources available on the American Association of Retired People (AARP) Caregiver Resource Center.
+2. Explore the resources available on the AARP Caregiver Resource Center.
 As you explore resources, identify those that would help to maximize Red’s independence while also considering his limited finances.
 He is a veteran and may be eligible for additional resources based on this designation.
 Look at how AARP connects with these veteran resources.

 3. Now develop a plan of care for Red using the resources and considering the issues he talked about in his monologue.
 Explore tools that will aide in a standardized assessment of specific concerns such as depression and elder abuse.
 What are your concerns for Red?
 Prioritize your concerns for Red and prioritize the resources that Red would most likely use and could afford.
 Think about how you would use a collaborative approach with Red and his family to coordinate and manage care and maximize functioning while maintaining his independence.